GuusArts/DS-Codegeneratie/README.md

 # Introduction

 This module aims to give access to shared KIK-V resources in a uniform way.
-The module comprises functionality to access to zorgaanbieder Gids (used by KIK-Starter and KIK-Registratie) and a datastation + NUTS nodes.
+The module comprises functionality to access to zorgaanbieder Gids (used by KIK-Starter and KIK-Registratie), a datastation + NUTS nodes, and DCAT2 metadata.

 Modules are set up to provide maximal support while pulling in minimal dependencies; as such each sub-module exists as `<name>` as well as `<name>-spring`, where the latter pulls in Spring and Jena dependencies.